openlibhums/janeway/docs/source/editor/review.rst

 Making Reviews Available to Authors
 -----------------------------------
-Once a peer review is complete editors then have the option to make them available to the the author to read.
+Once a peer review is complete, editors then have the option to make it available to the the author to read.
 By default the review will not be available for the author to read.
-When the review has a file you will also have the option to make the file available for the author to read.
+When the review has a file, you will also have the option to make the file available for the author to read.
 Once you have opened a review you will see a details of the review assignment, a summary of the review and the review availability controls.

 .. figure:: ../nstatic/review_view_page.png